Engineer networks. Fend off hackers.

 As a CNSA major, you’ll learn to build and troubleshoot computer networks and manage massive databases effectively and securely.
 You’ll graduate ready to work in one of today’s most challenging and exciting careers: computer network design and security.
 Focus your studies on computer/network security, technical operations management, or network engineering.

 Get 24-hour access to the hardware configuration and security network programming lab.
 Learn storage and system architecture, programming languages and protocols.
 Acquire the skills you need to head straight to a fulfilling job.

-- Providing infrastructure and IT services for real clients in the IT Oxygen Enterprise
+- Provide infrastructure and IT services for real clients in the IT Oxygen Enterprise.

-- Playing hack-and-defend “capture the flag” in class; create your own secure network, then try to hack your classmates’ networks as they try to hack yours
+- Play hack-and-defend “capture the flag” in class; create your own secure network, then try to hack your classmates’ networks as they try to hack yours.

 Create the Future with Careers In:

 Huskies Get Hired By:

 - US Department of Defense

 "My colleagues are consistently impressed with all of my background knowledge and my ability to hit the ground running.
 After working in the field, it’s obvious to me that the CNSA program is light years ahead of most schools."